 What does the New Testament say on this subject to Christians under the new covenant of the blood of Jesus Christ?
 A simple list of the verses would be useful.

 1. VERSES SAYING BIRTH CONTROL IS WRONG: NONE

 2. VERSES SAYING CHILDREN ARE A REWARD FOR FAITHFULNESS TO THOSE RECKONED UNDER GRACE: NONE

 3. VERSES THAT SAY A COUPLE MUST HAVE CHILDREN, EVEN IF ADOPTED, TO BE RIGHT WITH GOD: NONE

 4. VERSES SAYING WE MUST HAVE LARGE FAMILIES TO PLEASE GOD: NONE

-5. VERSES SAYING WE MUST HAVE SMALL FAMILIES: NONE (This is added for the sake of those busy bodies who think it their business to question those who want more than two kids.)
+5. VERSES SAYING WE MUST HAVE SMALL FAMILIES TO PLEASE GOD: NONE (This is added for the sake of those busy bodies who insist on questioning those who want more than two kids.)